New Illinois Computing Accelerator for Non-Specialists (iCAN) Progresses After First Year Success

 Classes and curriculum in the iCAN program are designed specifically for students without prior programming or coding experience.
 According to Mahesh Viswanathan, Associate Head for Academics for the Department of Computer Science, “The iCAN curriculum will provide students with a comprehensive introduction to computer science, teaching students programming and systems, as well as abstract algorithmic thinking.
 Students will also be exposed to ideas in cutting edge research.”

 Financial accessibility for students who have the passion and drive for iCAN is one of the key goals of the program.
-Last year, Facebook committed to invest $300,000 in the Department of Computer Science to support iCAN’s launch.
+In 2019, Facebook committed to invest $300,000 in the Department of Computer Science to support iCAN’s launch.
 This funding, along with additional support from philanthropic and corporate partners, will provide tuition scholarships to students in accordance with need and academic performance.Faculty and advisors within the iCAN program will work closely with students to make sure they are connected with internships and other experiential learning opportunities that will further their careers. iCAN will also provide an affordable pathway for students to continue on with computer science graduate studies at Illinois.

 About the University of Illinois at Urbana-Champaign